mikemilano/terminus-py/README.md

 It's still a work in progress, but here are some examples.

 ```
-from python import terminus
+from terminus import terminus
-from python.site import Site
+from terminus.site import Site

 # Validate and create a session
 account = terminus.auth('mmilano@example.com', 'myawesomepassword')